wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.3.0 - 2014/10/22 =
+- Added the 'Select All' and 'Select None' buttons for check boxes.
+- Added the <code>[ace](https://github.com/soderlind/AceCustomFieldType)</code> custom field type.
+- Added the ability to have different menu title from the page title with the `page_title` and `menu_title` argument pass to the `addSubMenuItems()` method.
+- Added the ability for the `description` field/section definition argument to accept an array to process elements as multiple paragraphs.
+- Added the ability to set custom arguments to enqueuing resource(style/script) tags.
+- Added an example of querying posts by custom meta key and value in the demo plugin.
+- Added the ability to send emails with the `submit` field type.
+- Added the `reset` custom field type.
+- Added the `system` field type (changed from a custom field type and became built-in).
+- Fixed an issue that JavaScript scripts added by widget fields could not be properly loaded in `customize.php`.
+- Fixed an issue of the `revealer` custom field type that the saved selected item could not be displayed after saving the form.
+- Fixed unescaped tags and attributes in tabs.
+- Fixed a bug that the `reset` argument of the `submit` field type caused a loss of stored options when the form fields are not added via the load_{...} hooks and have multiple pages are added.
+- Fixed an issue that when setting form elements with the `load_{page slug}_{tab}` hook, the fields could not be displayed if the user clicked on the sidebar menu and the tab is the default tab.
+- Fixed an issue that the TinyMCE rich editor could not be enabled in widget forms.
+- Fixed an issue that Quick Tags of rich editors could not be repeated.
+- Fixed an issue that values set to textarea tags were not escaped.
+- Optimized the process of handling field errors in post meta boxes.
+- Tweaked the timing of jQuery event binding of the `date`, 'date_time', and 'time' custom field types.
+- Tweaked the styling of remove buttons for `image`, `media`, `font` field types for WordPress 3.7.x or below.
+- Tweaked the styling of sortable fields.
+- Tweaked the styling of widget forms.
+- Changed to prevent posts from being published if there are field errors of meta boxes.
+- Changed the layout of meta-box field table by making the field title column to be displayed as inline-block.
+- Changed the metabox factory class to accept an empty ID to be passed to let the factory class automatically generates an ID from the class name.
+- Changed the timing of finalizing in-page tabs.
+- Changed the positions of the + and - repeatable buttons.

 = 3.2.1 - 2014/09/29 =
 - Added an example of using the `content_top_{...}` and the `style_common_admin_page_framework` filters.